A muon scattering tomography system based on high spatial resolution scintillating detector: Imaging performance of the complete MST system

-The Muon Scattering Tomography (MST) system consists of an upper tracker and a lower tracker, comprising four super layers in total.
-These super layers collectively contain 8 detection planes, 24 encoding modules, 384 scintillator strips, 768 optical fibers, 192 SiPMs, and 8 readout electronic boards.

-During assembly, we established a quality control system to monitor key parameters such as scintillator light yield and fiber transmission efficiency, and performed calibration of the SiPM temperature compensation and the gain of each electronic channel.
-These fundamental efforts ensure the reliable performance of the imaging system.
+The complete MST system consists of an upper tracker and a lower tracker, comprising four super layers in total.
+These super layers collectively contain 8 detection planes, 24 encoding modules, 384 scintillator strips, 768 WLS fibers, 192 SiPMs, and 8 readout electronic boards.
+During detector assembly, a quality control system was established to monitor key parameters such as scintillator light yield and fiber transmission efficiency, and to calibrate SiPM temperature compensation and the gain of each electronic channel.
+These efforts ensure the reliable operation of the imaging system.

-After assembling the four detectors, we arranged them at different heights, thus finalizing the construction of the MST system, as shown in figure~\ref{fig:MST-System}.
+After assembling the four super-layers, we arranged them at different heights, thus finalizing the construction of the MST system, as shown in figure~\ref{fig:MST-System}.
 The four detector layers are arranged with a pairwise separation of around 90 cm.
 The spacing between the two central layers is sufficient to accommodate other detectors under test (DUT).
 This configuration allows the system to perform scattering tomography intrinsically, while also enabling it to function as a cosmic ray telescope that provides muon triggers and track information for the DUTs.